RivaBarney/daoforum-miniapp/README.md

 If a command is missing, inspect the project configuration for available scripts.

 If the app does not start, check environment requirements and local configuration.

+If dependencies appear outdated, update them carefully and test the project after each change.

+## License

+No license information was provided in the original README.

+If a license file exists in the repository, refer to that file for the project license.